rbrower28/rbrower28/README.md

 - [ **MERN & D3.js** ]: Generating stunning and intricate visuals on dynamic and secure fullstack web applications.

 ### 💼 Looking for opportunities in:
-- [ **Finance or Healthcare** ]: Looking to make real-world changes and influence lives for the better.
+- [ **Finance or Healthcare Tech** ]: Looking to make real-world changes and influence lives for the better.

 ### 📫 How to reach me:
 - LinkedIn: https://www.linkedin.com/in/ryanbrower/